 Based on the attached complexity model contained in Exhibit 1, complexity pay will be allocated over the number of pay periods each instructional employee has elected for that school year.
-Full-time and part-time employees (including Instructional Staff described in Section C of this MOU) who are assigned to budgeted positions at a pilot school(s) for a minimum of ninety-nine (99) full or half-time contractual days in any school year will receive complexity pay in proportion to the equivalent number of full duty days they worked at a pilot school(s) with the number of full duty days in a school year at the pilot school.
+Full-time and part-time employees (including Instructional Staff described in Section C of this MOU) who are assigned to budgeted positions at a Project school(s) for a minimum of ninety-nine (99) full or half-time contractual days in any school year this MOU is in effect will receive complexity pay in proportion to the equivalent number of full duty days they worked at a Project School(s) with the number of full duty days in a school year at the Project School.